-Dr. Thomas Carr is a patent agent in the Intellectual Property practice group in the firm's Washington, D.C. office.
+Dr. Thomas Carr is an associate in the Intellectual Property practice group in the firm's Washington, D.C. office.

 Areas of Practice